 - Environmental Concerns – Composting (Episode 2, Bobos and Mamitas)

 - Religion – Skipping Church (Episode 3, No Mass)

 All are available on Netflix as well as, well – why don’t you tell me what you would recommend for tough discussions with your kids?
-I’d love to hear what has prompted some difficult but educational discussions in your home!
+I’d love to hear what has prompted some challenging but educational discussions in your home.